A Comprehensive Business Plan Outline for Small Business

 The market analysis section of your business plan comes after the products and services section and should provide a detailed overview of the industry you intend to sell your product or service in, including statistics to support your claims.
 This section also includes information about the industry, target market, and competition.

-The financial analysis section of your business plan should contain the details for financing your business now, what will be needed for future growth as well as estimating your operating expenses.
+The financial analysis section of your business plan should contain the details for financing your business now, what will be needed for future growth, and an estimation of your operating expenses.

 Appendices and Supporting Information